How to Set Work-Life Boundaries When You Work From Home

 Put Some Clothes On

-On that vein of separating your home and work life—put some work clothes on.
-Now, that hardly means a power suit and a full face of makeup.
-Your work uniform can be yoga pants, a slouchy tee, or a onesie — as long as it’s not what you slept in.
+Your work uniform can be yoga pants, a slouchy tee, or a onesie — as long as it’s not what you wake up in.
 In fact, more power to you if your wardrobe is filled with the world’s comfiest work sweats.
 Just make sure you own at least one decent looking shirt to wear for Zoom, if Zoom calls are part of your workweek.

 Find Your Work Rituals

 At a typical office, you’d have your mug.
-Maybe one of your weird coworkers would try to steal it because it has the biggest handle and you’d have to awkwardly confront him about it.
-Dude.
-Give me back my mug.
+Maybe one of your weird coworkers would try to steal it because it had the biggest handle and you’d have to awkwardly confront him about it.

-This isn’t about the vessel itself, or even the liquid inside.
-It’s about a ritual that is work-specific, not house-specific.
-Maybe your mug is your pens or a hat you put on.
-For me, the mug signals that it’s time to get to work, not that I’m having my weekend morning coffee and reading the paper.
+The designated work mug isn’t about the vessel itself, or even the liquid inside.
+It’s about a ritual or morning routine that is work-specific, not house-specific.
+Maybe your mug is your pen or a hat you put on.
+The mug signals that it’s time to get into work mode, not time to check social media and have weekend morning coffee.

 Practice Saying No